The Tiffany engagement ring is a classic design that exudes simplicity and elegance.

 Personally, I find fluorescence to be an awesome gemological property and I absolutely love diamonds with fluorescence.
 However, I do understand Tiffany’s stand to “err on the side of caution” rather than to sell diamonds that may look milky/hazy due as a result of fluorescence.

 Yikes!
 When buying diamonds, the grading report is an important piece of document because it tells you the quality of the diamond you are paying for.
-The shocking thing about Tiffany is that they grade their diamonds via an in-house laboratory.
+The thing about Tiffany is that they grade their diamonds via an in-house laboratory and that may throw some people off.

 If you had read my article on grading laboratories, you will know that I frown upon jewelers who use their own grading certificates instead of getting their diamonds graded at neutral 3rd party gemological labs like GIA or AGS.
 The reason is simple; you want an impartial opinion of the diamond’s properties from a lab where there is no conflict of interests.